pjbartolomey/OmniProg/README.md

 # 🛠️ OmniProg

+I make no warranty or responsibility for anything associated with this program.
+Use it at your responsibility and risk.

 OmniProg is a desktop application developed in Python featuring an interactive Graphical User Interface (GUI).
 It is designed to simplify the management, communication, and control of firmware and hardware drivers by acting as a unified frontend for external programming tools.

 ## 🚀 Key Features